 Baby Monitors For Dementia Patients

-It is sound-activated and comes with 2-way audio where one or more caregivers can help with monitoring to keep their loved one safe and where both are free to move around the house.
+It is sound-activated and comes with 2-way audio so one or more caregivers can help with monitoring to keep their loved one safe and where both are free to move around the house.

 Other monitors, such as the Tend Insights Lynx Indoor 2 System have facial recognition so you can choose who the camera watches and send alerts about their movements.

 Movement Sensors For The Elderly

-They contain pressure sensors that will trigger an alarm to sound as soon as the patient leaves the bed or steps on a rug.
+They contain pressure sensors that will trigger an alarm to sound as soon as the person leaves the bed or steps on a rug.

-These contain sensors that are good for detecting falls if the patient is in the house and most have buttons the wearer can push if they have a medical emergency.
+These contain sensors that are good for detecting falls if the senior is in the house and most have buttons the wearer can push if they have a medical emergency.

 Life Alert For Seniors

 They have been providing emergency alert services for seniors and people with medical problems 24 hours a day, seven days a week, for more than 32 years.

 There is also a wristband option.
-Both options can detect falls indoors or outdoors or will summon help if the patient has a medical emergency.
+Both options can detect falls indoors or outdoors and will summon help if the senior has a medical emergency.

 There are separate charges for different components, depending on the type of system your loved one wants and whether they’ll need additional features like a HELP button or GPS capability.

 Their HELP button is a shower-mounted button that can be activated in case the seniors has problems while bathing.